jpapazian2000/hcp_boundary_demo/README.md

 This example creates a simple Vault cluster and generates a Vault token in the `admin` namespace and outputs it for use.
 Please note that this cluster is exposed to the internet

-## Pre-Requisites:
-- AWS Account Credentials with the proper permissions (not sure for the begining)
-- HCP Account Credentials with the proper permissions (CLIENT_ID and CLIENT_SECRET with contributor role)
-- Google Credentials
-- TFCB account

 ## DEMO STEPS
  # copy the github repo